 Traveling is one significant activity most people want to engage in for relaxation.
 Everybody loves the idea of going from one place to another to see what it has to offer, to experience other cultures, to taste exotic foods, and do exciting activities.
 All of us, at one point in our lives, will have the chance to travel, whether it be near or far.
+“Travel itself can be a break from stressors piled up back home; a literal escape where you can focus on your own pleasure and yourself can be a welcome change of pace, and help reduce your body’s stress hormone overdrive,” as explained by culture shrink Jean Kim, MD.

 Some people have decided to make traveling their way of life, moving from one place to another, staying for a week, a month, or a year, and then move again to another location.
 These people love learning the cultures, knowing the people, and getting familiar with places.